DSCI-310-2023/dsci-310-group-04/README.md

 5. Reproduce analysis with make.
 In the **Rstudio terminal**, type in the make command:
   - `make all`

+NOTE: The script, particularly 05_analysis.R will take a while to run (~15min)

 ## Dependencies
 R version=4.2.2 and R packages: